dinhhuy258/vintellij/README.md

 ## Issues

 - To make it work, the Intellij must open the same project as Vim.
-- Saving file before using `suggest imports`, `go to definition`... features otherwise the features will not work correctly.
 - The autocompletion does not smart
 - Always open Intellij otherwise everything will be slow - the workarround maybe:
   - Get IntelliJ focused by having it in your secondary screen